kushagrasarathe/Basic-Recon-Script/README.md

 2. Navigate to project folder ```cd Basic-Subdomain-Recon/```
 3. Add execution permission ```sudo chmod +x script.sh```
 4. Run the script ```./script.sh```

+# Usage
+Simply nagivate to project folder and run ```./script.sh```

+# Features
+The script uses subfinder and assetfinder to enumerate subdomains, then httprobe collects all alive subdomains and then nmap is used to look for open ports.